SKY CO2 – Ecotree

 30% of bee colonies disappear in France every year.

-AEROAFFAIRES’ approach to biodiversity
+AEROAFFAIRES’ commitment to biodiversity

 The AEROAFFAIRES and EcoTree pollination project

-In partnership with EcoTree, we are participating in a pollination project: the installation of a beehive, its swarm of bees and melliferous hedges in the Châtelain Forest in western France.
-Furthermore, supporting a forest biodiversity project is essential, as 50% of the carbon stock in forests is located in the soil.
+In partnership with EcoTree, we are taking part in a pollination project: the installation of a beehive, its swarm of bees and melliferous hedges in the Forêt de Châtelain, in western France.
+Supporting a forest biodiversity project is also essential, as 50% of the carbon stock in forests is located in the soil.

 How does the pollination project work?